TonyJem/AwesomeNBA/README.md

   3. It is possible to search a Player by his name or surname in the provided native Search field;

-  5. Sorting of Team is availbale by presing on sort button.
+  5. Sorting of Team is availbale by pressing on sort button.
 Currently have been implemented 3 sort option:
        - Sorting by Name
        - Sorting by City
        - Sorting by Conference